bogdanpet/orthite-di/README.md

 $user = new User($request, $db);
 ```

 Now imagine if there were more dependendcies with more dependencies.
 This is where auto resolving comes to aid.
 All you need is to call Container's get() method.
-If the object is not in the definitions container is try to resolve it using type hinting.
+If the object is not in the definitions container will try to resolve it using [type hinting](http://php.net/manual/en/functions.arguments.php#functions.arguments.type-declaration).

 ```php
 $user = $container->get(User::class);